gunrock/gunrock/doc/road_map.md

    set of operators that can abstract most graph primitives while delivering high performance.

+ - **API:** We would like to make a API refatoring, to simplify parameter passing and to isolate parts of the library that dependencies are not necessary.
+The target is to make the frontier concept more clear, and to promote code reuse.

  - **Primitives:** Our near-term goal is to graduate several primitives in dev branch including A* search, weighted label propagation, subgraph matching, triangle counting, and clustering coefficients; implement maximal